happycoder0011/claude-code/plugins/agent-sdk-dev/commands/new-sdk-app.md

 5. **Tooling choice** (ask fifth): Let the user know what tools you'll use, and confirm with them that these are the tools they want to use (for example, they may prefer pnpm or bun over npm).
 Respect the user's preferences when executing on the requirements.

 After all questions are answered, proceed to create the setup plan.

+## Parseltongue Integration (if enabled)

+- If integrations include "parseltongue", run parseltongue-enhancer to generate context for the new SDK project using --format json and assess blast-radius for initial setup

 ## Setup Plan